MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

-&emsp;&emsp;I vmmcall'ed the hyperivsor before returning from DriverEntry, and then I executed vmmcall from a 2nd driver.
+&emsp;&emsp;I vmmcall'ed the hypervisor before returning from DriverEntry, and then I executed vmmcall from a 2nd driver.
 The breakpoint I placed right after vmrun should've been hit twice, but only one breakpoint was hit before the crash.

 <br>